 Clusters contain the nodes that actually collect data from the targets of the discovery.
 The closer your nodes are to your targets, the faster the collection will be.
-Because Enterprise Reporter is scalable, you can modify your deployment at any time to suit your needs.
-Consider these approaches for ensuring effective target distribution across your deployment:
+Because Enterprise Reporter is scalable, you can modify your

-If you have a full understanding of your data collection needs, design your clusters and nodes to fit.
-For example, if the bulk of your collection targets are located in your head office, and you only have small collections in other areas, you could create a large cluster in your head office, and a single node cluster in each of the areas where other collections occur.

-- If you know where some of your targets are, but not the amount of data that will be collected, start by creating a single cluster in the major geographical areas and then when creating discoveries, group targets accordingly.
+- If you have a full understanding of your data collection needs, design your clusters and nodes to fit.
+For example, if the bulk of your collection targets are located in your head office, and you only have small collections in other areas, you could create a large cluster in your head office, and a single node cluster in each of the areas where other collections occur. - If you know where some of your targets are, but not the amount of data that will be collected, start by creating a single cluster in the major geographical areas and then when creating discoveries, group targets accordingly.
 For example, create a small cluster in each network branch, and when discoveries are created, group the targets and assign the cluster accordingly.
 You can scale up your cluster at any time if the nodes cannot keep up to the data collection. - Grow your deployment on demand.
 Create a single node cluster for your first collection.
 As your discoveries grow, scale this cluster up for targets in the same geographical location, or add new clusters when targets become physically removed from your node.